 2. Identify Weaknesses in your Network Infrastructure

-Your network likely harbors security vulnerabilities that will allow hackers entrance into your system.
-When you hire a cybersecurity company, one of the first things they’ll do is to examine every nook and cranny of your network for vulnerabilities.
+Your network likely harbors security vulnerabilities that will allow hackers to enter your system.
+When you hire a cybersecurity company, one of the first things they’ll do is examine every nook and cranny of your network for vulnerabilities.
 They’ll then report their findings to you and generate an action plan to plug these security holes and strengthen your network.

 3. Provide Cybersecurity Training